 It infects the central nervous system and is almost always fatal.
-The early infection shows with flu-like symptoms, and rapidly progress to altered behaviours, coma, and death.
+The early infection starts with flu-like symptoms, and rapidly progress to altered behaviours, coma, and death.
 Rabies is not found in Australia, however, it is still present in many areas of the world.
-In Australia, there have been a handful of rare cases of rabies-like virus from bats.
+In Australia, there have been a few reported cases of a rabies-like virus contracted from bats.

 Rabies begins with an early phase of flu-like symptoms, eg cough, fever, and headache.

-No. Rabies can infect any mammal, which includes humans (people), dogs, foxes, raccoons, and bats.
+No. Rabies can infect any mammal, including humans, dogs, foxes, raccoons, and bats.

-Rabies is common throughout many countries of the globe, including Central and South America, Africa, Asia, Indonesia, and North Eastern Europe.
+Rabies is common throughout many countries, including Central and South America, Africa, Asia, Indonesia, and North Eastern Europe.